 Visit the Find People site to find the faculty member’s contact information.
 You can also contact the academic department the faculty member teaches in to inquire about his/her contact information and office hours.
 Visit the faculty member during the office hours posted on your syllabus or ask to schedule an individual appointment with him/her if your class schedule conflicts with the faculty member's office hours.

 Yes, Dietrich School students have many opportunities to study abroad.
-The Study Abroad Office maintains a searchable database of international-study programs.
+The Global Experiences Office maintains a searchable database of international-study programs.
 The office recommends that students participate in its 45-minute study-abroad basics introductory workshop, which can be completed online or in person.
-Visit the Study Abroad website and search its program database for more information.
+Visit the GEO website and search its program database for more information.

 Develop an academic plan with the assistance of your advisor.
 Students can attend regular tutoring sessions and also meet with their professor(s) regularly for any course in which they are experiencing difficulty.
-In order to return to good academic standing, students must make sufficient progress to meet the standards described in the Dietrich School's section of the Undergraduate Catalog.
+In order to return to good academic standing, students must make sufficient progress to meet the standards described in the Dietrich School or College of General Studies sections of the Undergraduate Catalog

 My financial situation has changed.
 How do I apply for a student loan, financial aid, or work-study?